 The Society holds an annual conference, at various locations around the country, with guest speakers and visits to sites of special interest, some of which are not usually accessible to the general public.
 A growing number of local area groups exist where members can participate in a variety of activities including lectures, visits and demonstrations.
 The reports on past events show the range of activities - generally a guest speaker and plenty of time to chat.
 A tool identification service is also available to both members and non-members.

-The Society has a large collection of tools which is displayed in two purpose-built buildings located at the Amberley Museum and Heritage Centre, near Arundel in West Sussex.
+The Society has a large collection of tools which is displayed in three purpose-built buildings located at the Amberley Museum and Heritage Centre, near Arundel in West Sussex.
 The museum is open to the public from the end of March to the end of October.
 The museum’s website is at www.amberleymuseum.co.uk.

 The Society also holds a collection of more than a thousand books (including many that are now out of print) and old tool catalogues which is held at the Museum of Rural Life in Reading.
 It is available for research by both members and non-members.
 Access is by appointment through the Museum librarian (tel: 0118 378 8660, email or www.reading.ac.uk/merl).